What to Wear When Running in the Cold

 Winter Running Gear FAQs

-How many layers should I wear for early morning or winter running?
+How many layers should I wear for winter running?

 What type of running shoes are best for the colder months?